-As a mom, I know that getting everyone dressed and out the door can be the struggle of a lifetime, even on a normal day.
+As a mom, I know that getting everyone dressed and out the door can be a struggle.
 So when it comes time to take family portraits it can be a scramble to find and choose the right ensembles to get everyone looking just right.

 Thankfully, after working with hundreds of families over the years, I’ve picked up on a few simple tips for dressing your crew.
 Keep them in mind when you’re preparing for this year’s family portraits!